Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 * \[...\]

 # Background
 I received my Ph.D. degree in the  CSCE Department at Texas A&M University in 2023 under the supervision of [Dr. Xia Hu](https://cs.rice.edu/~xh37/index.html).
 I also hold a B.S. degree in Computer Science and Technology Department from Southwest University.
-Prior to my current position, I worked as a research intern at Alibaba Damo Academy and Samsung Research American.
+Prior to my current position, I worked as a research intern at Alibaba Damo Academy and Samsung Research America.